typelevel/typelevel.github.com/posts/2020-06-10-confronting-racism.md

 the technology sector that number was just 7.4 percent.
-For comparison, according to [recent census data](https://www.census.gov/quickfacts/fact/table/US/RHI225218), black or African Americans make up approimately 13.4 percent of the U.S. population.
+For comparison, according to [recent census data](https://www.census.gov/quickfacts/fact/table/US/RHI225218), black or African Americans make up approximately 13.4 percent of the U.S. population.
 The problem becomes even worse at the executive
 level: African Americans fill between 2 and 5.3 percent of executive roles in technology firms.